 Planning a wedding is exciting and fun but it can also be one of the busiest times of your life.
 If you don’t want to end up being a nervous wreck a week before your big day, learn to prioritize and say no to any new commitments that would take away from other important wedding-related tasks.
-It’s really okay to say no every now and then!
+It’s really ok to say no every now and then.

 There’s no need for you to be a frazzled bride.
 Take out your calendar and schedule a few fun days in-between all of your planning.
 Make fun and laughter a priority in the weeks leading up to your wedding.
 Sometimes it’s important to come back down to earth and remember why you’re choosing to marry your partner and that trying to control every single aspect of your day is only going to leave you wishing it was over.
 Go out and enjoy an afternoon with the girls where you don’t talk about the wedding at all.

 Exercise does wonders when you’ve got a lot on your plate and just need to take a breather and focus on your health.
 This doesn’t mean that you need to schedule in an hour at the gym every day either.
 If you’re strapped for time, a simple 15-20 minute walk or yoga session will make all the difference to your stress and energy levels.